-As we hear the teaching and preaching of God’s Word, we must ask God to give us ‘the spirit of wisdom and revelation in the knowledge of Him’ (Ephesians 1:17, NKJV), so that ‘the eyes of [our] heart may be enlightened’ (Ephesians 1:18a, NASB).
+As we hear the teaching and preaching of God’s Word, we must ask God to give us ‘the spirit of wisdom and revelation in the knowledge of Him’ (Eph.
+1:17, NKJV), so that ‘the eyes of [our] heart may be enlightened’ (Eph.
+1:18a, NASB).

 3. The flock must receive the teaching and preaching of God’s Word on good ground.

-We must allow the teaching and preaching of God’s Word to bring about a visible change in our lives, so that ‘we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord’ (2 Corinthians 3:18, NKJV).
-For we are ‘an epistle of Christ’ (2 Corinthians 3:3, NKJV), ‘known and read by all men’ (2 Corinthians 3:2, NKJV).
+We must allow the teaching and preaching of God’s Word to bring about a visible change in our lives, so that ‘we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord’ (2 Cor.
+3:18, NKJV).
+For we are ‘an epistle of Christ’ (2 Cor.
+3:3, NKJV), ‘known and read by all men’ (2 Cor.
+3:2, NKJV).

 4. The flock must receive the teaching and preaching of God’s Word with all readiness and diligence.